mpearl-sbd/git-repo/README.md

-# 🛡️ Threat Blocklists for Network Security
+# 🛡️ SBD Threat Blocklists

 This repository contains curated blocklists designed to enhance network security by preventing access to known malicious IPs and domains.